microsoft/r-server-loan-chargeoff/Powershell_Instructions.md

 ## Execute PowerShell Script
 ----------------------------

-Running this PowerShell script will create stored procedures for the operationalization of this solution.
-It will also execute these procedures to create full database with results of the steps  – dataset creation, modeling, and scoring as described  [here](dba.html).
+Running this PowerShell script will run the full Data Science workflow (the database user and database should already be created) from importing data, processing of data (create views and tables with feature and label columns), training and evaluation of models and scoring a subset of raw data as a batch.
+It also creates a stored procedure for ad-hoc scoring which can be used for operationalizing the models.